APRIL 29 – SEPTEMBER 2, 2018

 Events and Tips

-SATURDAY/SUNDAY JULY 7/8 – Emma Portner: A physical dialogue exploring the works of Bacon and Giacometti.
-In response to the work of Bacon & Giacometti, the Canadian choreographer and dancer Emma Portner will be premiering a film and performing in a series of duets.
+THURSDAY, AUGUST 9, 5PM – Emma Portner: A physical dialogue exploring the works of Bacon and Giacometti.
+In response to the work of Bacon & Giacometti, the Canadian choreographer and dancer Emma Portner will be premiering a film and performing.
 Portner's characteristically complex, sensitive and physical choreography is drawing on the grotesque, the unnatural, and extreme emotionality central to the two artist's work.
-Time and admission to be announced.

 Spectacular insights into the artists' studios